OldDogNewTits

 “Don’t you remember?”
 George began.
 “There were none more eager than you.
 But now … CPR, defibrillators, the Heimlich Maneuver.
 Why have you allowed these measures to interrupt your delicate work?”
 George was just getting started when the waitress interrupted him. ”Good evening, gentlemen.
 Will anyone else be joining you?”
 Nausea was now bellying up to his third victim since they’d arrived.
 “No. Just the two of us,” answered Death, matter of-factly.
 “And we’d like to start with a couple of glasses of Richebourg Grand Cru.”

 “Yes, of course, sir.
-Are we celebrating anything special?” she asked. ”Yes,” answered Death.
+Are we celebrating anything special?” she asked.
+“Yes,” answered Death.
 “My friend and I are celebrating my first holiday.
 A day off for Death.
-Do you know there’s no way you can die right now, young lady?”
+Do you know there’s no way you can die today, young lady?”

 “I beg your pardon?” she stammered.